 With the hiring of Alex Cora, it seems as if the Red Sox could finally be entering a new era: a modern age of baseball.
 There are a lot of reasons that Cora was chosen over candidates like Ausmus and Gardenhire.
-Cora is the 47th manager in franchise history, but the first Hispanic one, a good move for a team with a large percentage of Latino players.
+Cora is the 47th manager in franchise history, but the first Latino one, a good move for a team with a large percentage of Latino and Spanish-speaking players.
 He’s only 42 years old, whereas Terry Francona, Bobby Valentine, and John Farrell were 45, 62, and 51 years old respectively at the time of their hirings.
 He’s a former Red Sock, 07 champion, and teammate of Dustin Pedroia, who will play for him at least this upcoming season.
 He’s the current bench coast for this season’s ALCS champion Houston Astros, a team that trounced us in the ALDS and then battled the Yankees to advance to this week’s World Series.

 One of my problems with John Farrell was that he never seemed to learn from the mistakes that had this year’s team losing games they could have won.
 He’d blow up and get himself ejected from games, most notably Game 4 of the ALDS, when he got himself chucked in the 2nd inning of an elimination game.
 He’d leave pitchers in for far too long, even when he had an ample bullpen at his disposal.
 And when they lost, he’d do the same thing in the following game.
 And then he’d keep doing it.